Sekinal/RAFT/README.md

-Here's a thorough README README on how to run the RAFT and ResNet optical flow feature extraction pipeline for EgoEgo, assuming no docker-compose and using your Docker setup.

-***

-# README: RAFT + ResNet Optical Flow Feature Extraction for EgoEgo
+# RAFT + ResNet Optical Flow Feature Extraction for EgoEgo

 This guide explains how to run the RAFT optical flow feature extraction and ResNet-based feature embedding steps for preparation of EgoEgo full-body pose estimation from egocentric videos.

-***

 ## Prerequisites